-Doctors prescribe drugs at a specific dose for a certain amount of time because prescription drugs can be physically and psychologically addictive.
-The most common addictive prescription drugs include opioids, stimulants, and central nervous system (CNS) depressants.
+Doctors prescribe drugs at a specific dose for a certain amount of time because certain prescription drugs can be physically and psychologically addictive.
+The most common addictive prescription drugs include opioids, stimulants and central nervous system (CNS) depressants.

 10 Most Addictive Prescription Drugs